techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-huawei-nova-y91-drfone-by-drfone-virtual-android.md

 ![detect actual location](https://images.wondershare.com/drfone/guide/virtual-location-03.png)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JNxZ4Z6BVCg?si=522oz1OPSQDhNYWT&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 **Step 3:** Now go to the search box and type the location you want to switch to.
 Once the location gets detected, click on the "Move Here" option, and the location of your Huawei Nova Y91  or Android phone will change to the one you specified.

 ![move to virtual location](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As you can see, when you have Dr.Fone - Virtual Location software, you can share any location with just one click.
 And it would seem that your Find My Friends app is working fine.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## FAQs You May Want to Know about Huawei Nova Y91  Location